 Why I Couldn't Afford to Ride Horseback With Gene Hackman

-We used to live in Teseque, New Mexico, up on the mesa behind the Rancho Encantado resort a few miles outside of Santa Fe.
+We used to live in Tesuque, New Mexico, up on a long mesa behind the Rancho Encantado resort a few miles outside of Santa Fe.
 We lived at the end of a dirt road that ran along the mesa top, and Gene Hackman lived on the same road.
-(Ali McGraw lived across the street, but that's another story.)
-Anyway, I played on the Santa Fe Polocrosse Team, and was out exercising my horse on the road one day.
+(Ali McGraw lived just across the street, but that's another story.)
+Anyway, I played on the Santa Fe Polocrosse Team and was out exercising my polocrosse horse on the road one day.
 I was trotting along on the side of the dusty road when a big black SUV pulled up right beside me and stopped.
-I was nervous for a second, but the dark tinted window came down, and I saw that it was Gene Hackman and his wife, Betsy.
+I was a little nervous for a second about why some mysterious vehicle would stop in the road like that, but the dark tinted window came down, and I saw that it was Gene Hackman and his wife, Betsy.
 Gene introduced himself and her to me, and we chatted for a little while.
 He complimented my buckskin horse, and mentioned that he'd ridden a buckskin in Bite the Bullet- which was one of my favorite movies, I told him.
-So, because I'd seen him riding in Bite the Bullet and other westerns, I told him that this was one of my two horses, and asked if he'd like to come ride with me sometime.
+So, being a friendly sort and because I'd seen him riding in Bite the Bullet and other westerns, I told him that my buckskin, Cisco, was just one of my two horses, and asked if he'd like to come ride with me sometime.
 He laughed and said, "Elaine, I don't get on a horse for less than a million dollars."
 I laughed, too, and said, "Well, I guess we won't be riding together very soon, then."
 So- turns out that Gene Hackman wasn't as big a fan of horses as the character he played in Bite the Bullet, darn it.
 But he was a nice and friendly neighbor, so I forgave him.